Holt59/OSM2Graph/README.md

 You writer should be default constructible (i.e., have a constructor that takes no argument) and implement the following methods:

-- `writeGraph` - the actual implementation of the write.
+- `writeGraph` &mdash; The actual implementation of the write (see the [Graph](https://github.com/Holt59/OSM2Graph/blob/master/src/main/org/laas/osm2graph/graph/Graph.java) class for more information).
-- `setOutputStream` - method used to set the output stream, the stream given by the task is a `BufferedInputStream` from the file in the parameters.
+- `setOutputStream` &mdash; Method used to set the output stream.
+This method is guaranteed to be called before `writeGraph`.
-- `getDefaultExtension` - used to add an extension when the user did not specify one.
+- `getDefaultExtension` &mdash; Used to add an extension when the user did not specify one.
-- `validate` - validate the set of parameters given by the user and throw exceptions if something is wrong.
+- `validate` &mdash; Validate the set of parameters given by the user and throw exceptions if something is wrong.

 You can look at the [GraphWriter](https://github.com/Holt59/OSM2Graph/blob/master/src/main/org/laas/osm2graph/writers/GraphWriter.java) interface, or the existings writers: [BinaryGraphWriterInsa2016](https://github.com/Holt59/OSM2Graph/blob/master/src/main/org/laas/osm2graph/writers/BinaryGraphWriterInsa2016.java) and [BinaryGraphWriterInsa2018](https://github.com/Holt59/OSM2Graph/blob/master/src/main/org/laas/osm2graph/writers/BinaryGraphWriterInsa2018.java).